appsmithorg/appsmith-docs/website/docs/reference/widgets/menu/README.md

 * **Dynamic**: With Dynamic source, the menu items are populated dynamically by binding the query to **Source data**.
 To configure the properties of the menu items, click on the **Configure Menu Item** button.
 The menu items would not be displayed until you configure them using the `currentItem` or `currentIndex` property.

 :::note
-Dynamic menu items supports a maximum of 10 menu items.
+The dynamic menu option supports a maximum of 10 menu items.
 :::

-See the [Menu Items](/reference/widgets/menu/Menu_items) reference guide for information on configuring menu items.

 </dd>

 #### Menu items `string`

 <dd>
 Displays a list of available menu items.
 You can rearrange the items and configure them by clicking on the ⚙️ gear icon.
+See the [Menu Items](/reference/widgets/menu/Menu_items) reference guide for configuring menu items.
 </dd>

 #### Source data `array`